Basics of Small Business Balance Sheets

 Balance Sheet Template for Small Business

 As you come up with your plan for a balance sheet, keep in mind that you don’t have to create the layout yourself.
 There are a variety of balance sheet templates and styles already created that you can choose from.
-Finding one that fits your small business is as simple as searching the internet.
+For instance, you can check out templates from Microsoft.
+You can also get a free template from FreshBooks.

 Classified Balance Sheet